File photo: Child brides in Northern Nigeria

 Speaking during a legislative plenary session on Wednesday, the Chairman, House Committee on Women Affairs, Bauchi House of Assembly, Mrs. Maryam Begel, revealed that female students in some schools in the state were being withdrawn to engage in menial jobs to generate funds for their marriage.

-According to a report by Punch newspaper, the lawmaker disclosed that an interactive session she had with 60 girls of a particular secondary school in the state revealed such practice.
+, the lawmaker disclosed that an interactive session she had with 60 girls of a particular secondary school in the state revealed such practice.

 She said, “I had an interactive session with 60 girls of a particular tertiary school in Bauchi state and what I gathered from them was shocking.

 “They complained that some parents were in the habit of withdrawing their daughters from school when they reach JSS two or three.